Site-Using Tips – open only this page – put page into left frame

 2-A) teach knowledge in multiple contexts, and...
 1-A) this 2-A Strategy is allowed by the wide scope of Problem-Solving Activities that includes almost everything students do;

 2-B) teach knowledge in an easily-generalizable form, and...
-1-B) this 2-B Strategy can be done by using Design Process to show students the wide scope of Problem-Solving Process that is similar for almost everything they do, for most of their Problem-Solving Activities in all areas of life.
+1-B) this 2-B Strategy can be done by using Design Process to show students the wide scope of Problem-Solving Process that is similar for almost everything they do, for their Problem-Solving Activities in all areas of their Whole-Life, inside & outside their School-Life.

 {more}